elixir-lang/elixir/README.md

 ## Issues tracker management

-All currently open bugs that related to the Elixir repository are listed in the issues tracker.
+All currently open bugs related to the Elixir repository are listed in the issues tracker.
 The Elixir team uses the issues tracker to focus on *actionable items*, including planned enhancements for the short- and medium-term.
 We also do our best to tag entries for clarity and to ease collaboration.

-Our *actionable item policy* has some important consequences:
+Our *actionable item policy* has some important consequences, such as:

   * Proposing new features as well as request for support, help, and guidance must be done in their own spaces, detailed next.